v0d1ch/ghc/docs/users_guide/using-warnings.rst

     per-module basis with :ghc-flag:`-Wno-simplifiable-class-constraints
     <-Wsimplifiable-class-constraints>`.

+.. ghc-flag:: -Wspace-after-bang
+     :shortdesc: warn about spacing with strictness annotation when ``-XBangPatterns`` are not enabled
+         :ghc-flag:`-XSpaceAfterBang`
+     :type: dynamic
+     :reverse: -Wno-space-after-bang
 .. ghc-flag:: -Wtabs
     :shortdesc: warn if there are tabs in the source file
     :type: dynamic